 Survival guide to cycling in the city

 Thinking of commuting by bicycle?
-Here’s some tips for cycling in the CBD.
+Here are some tips for cycling in the CBD.

 Motorists need to look out for us, and it’s in our interests to make that easy by being as visible as possible.
 We’re always going to come off second best in a tangle.
 It’s not compulsory to wear hi-vis gear, but it will do wonders for your life expectancy, and the visibility factor of silver reflective gear for night riding is awesome.